x

 NewsWest 9's Jordan Frazier starts off severe weather preparedness week with a look at the costliest weather phenomena, hail.

 West Texas is no stranger to severe weather.
-So this week, NewsWest 9's Aurora Murray, Dan Grigsby and Jordan Frazier are going to take you through all the different types of severe weather the Permian Basin faces and how to stay safe.
+So, this week, NewsWest 9's Aurora Murray, Dan Grigsby and Jordan Frazier are going to take you through all the different types of severe weather the Permian Basin faces and how to stay safe.

-For Monday, April 1, we are talking about the costliest weather phenomena in the country, hail.
+We are talking about the costliest weather phenomena in the country, hail.

 Let's start off with how hail forms.
 First off, frozen water droplets are swept up by updrafts.
 Updrafts are the rising winds that give thunderstorms their strengths.
 Additional layers of ice form each time it's swept up, as it goes in and out of the freezing level before it falls to the ground.